 In 1997 while traveling around Europe, the couple witnessed vast fields of hemp growing in Romania.
 They were struck by the apparent robustness and vigour of the plant; with the fields appearing on city fringes, and in more rural locations.

-In 2004 one of their six young children developed chronic Psoriasis which left him covered in numerous skin lesions.
-In an attempt to find a cure for their son’s condition they sort the help of Melbourne’s top Psoriasis specialist.
-He prescribed a cream that showed great initial results but was made from over 25 different ingredients.
+In 2004, one of their six young children developed chronic Psoriasis, which left him covered in numerous skin lesions.
+In an attempt to find a cure for their son’s condition, they sought the help of Melbourne’s top Psoriasis specialist.
+He prescribed a cream that showed great initial results… but was made from over 25 different ingredients.

 At that point, Mr Memory then contacted the handful of people in Australia who were already actively growing and researching Industrial Hemp.
 He soon realised that the industry, while exciting, was in the very earliest stages of development and lacked sufficient Government support to offer any commercial realities.
 Both Terry and Gemma continued to enthusiastically follow industry developments and focus on the developing markets in Europe and America, including product trends and applications.

 In 2014 after discussion with the Department of Primary industry in Tasmania and a leading Hemp research academic from the University of Tasmania Terry and Gemma believed that the federal law changes required to begin the Hemp Industry in Australia where getting closer and now they could actively attain the necessary licenses and permits to begin field trials on their property in Tasmania.